5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 	- Either copy/paste the ConfigData to a text file and save it for later, or
 	- Select "File > Export > "PinConfigs.kext" (it's located under /AppleALC/Resources/) to write the data to the info.plist of the kext directly.

-#### <a name='method-2:-add-a-node-to-pinconfigurator-and-configure-it-manually'></a>Method 2: Add a node to PinConfigurator and configure it manually
+#### Method 2: Add a node to PinConfigurator and configure it manually

 1. In PinConfigurator, click "Add"
 2. This opens a dialog with a bunch of options to configure the new Node:</br>![nunode72](https://user-images.githubusercontent.com/76865553/171392271-561909d0-9747-4963-9cbc-d120c84daa87.png)